rzonedevops/influent/README.md

 ```
 mvn clean install
 ```
-The full collection of influent libraries and transitive dependencies (other libraries needed) will be bundled at the tail end of the `influent-server` build and placed in a zip file in the `influent-server/target` directory for the "skinny war" deployment options described [below](#Web App Deployment).
+The full collection of influent libraries and transitive dependencies (other libraries needed) will be bundled at the tail end of the `influent-server` build and placed in a zip file in the `influent-server/target` directory for the "skinny war" deployment options described [below](#web-app-deployment).
 Alternatively those libraries can be included in your influent app war file in conventional fashion, as in the `bitcoin` and `kiva` example apps.

 The full collection of client-side resources files (JavaScript, CSS, etc) are bundled at the tail end of the `influent-client` build and two variations are placed in zip files in the `influent-client/target` directory.
 One contains the file in raw source form useful for debugging, and one contains them in minimized form for optimal loading in a deployed scenario.

 ## Building and Running Influent Apps
 Influent exposes APIs for integration of large enterprise data sources.
 For ease of integration with conventional relational databases, adapters are provided for MSSQL, Oracle, and MySQL.
-SQL scripts are provided in the `influent-spi/src/main/dataviews` directory for creating the required Influent Data View tables.
+SQL scripts are provided in the `influent-spi` [dataviews](influent-spi/src/main/dataviews) directory for creating the required Influent Data View tables.

 Clustering is configurable for each data set.
 The integrator chooses ordered fields by which to cluster as well as the fields to compute distributions for that will be mapped to icons in `config.js` in the same way as individual icons (see Kiva's [config.js](kiva/src/main/resources/config.js) as an example).
-Clustering configuration is documented in the following [README](influent-server/src/main/resources/README.md).
+Clustering configuration is documented in the `influent-server` clustering [README](influent-server/src/main/resources/influent/server/clustering/README.md).

 Example maven based applications are provided for public Kiva and Bitcoin transaction data, which connect to databases we have made available online for demonstration purposes.
 To import these applications into Eclipse, for example, use the `File > Import... > Maven > Existing Maven Projects...` command in Eclipse that comes with the [m2e](http://www.eclipse.org/m2e/) plugin.